Alexis is a special education teacher and a Jacklyn of all trades. She enjoys traveling, writing, and playing the violin.

 Private colleges usually have a smaller student population, which means that you aren’t a number in a sea of students.
 Scheduling a meeting with a professor for me usually meant dropping into their office with no wait or line.
 Professors also knew my name and remembered the work that I did in their class.

 I graduated college with a very high GPA, but I often felt my classes were too easy.
 I didn’t feel challenged in most courses.
-This is probably not true in every private college, but for mine it was too easy for me and I wasn’t mentally stimulated.
-Having taken some graduate level courses through a major public university, I didn’t find it overwhelming challenging, but I feel that the average public university has more expectations that the average private school.
+This is probably not true in every private college, but for mine, it was too easy for me and I wasn’t mentally stimulated.
+Having taken some graduate-level courses through a major public university, I didn’t find it overwhelmingly challenging, but I feel that the average public university has more expectations that the average private school.
 Ivy league colleges are in a different category as their academics are meant to be rigorous.

 © 2017 Alexis